 - An increase of floaters accompanied by a darkening of one side of the visual field

 - Shadows in the peripheral vision

 - Any time flashes are seen

 In many cases, seeing floaters is no cause for concern; however the above symptoms could indicate retinal detachment—which, if left untreated, could cause a permanent loss of sight or even blindness.

 If the receptionists pick up the phone and hear the main concern is floaters or flashes, they will try to squeeze in the appointment within 24 hours.
 Expect the pupils to be dilated during your eye exam, so the eye doctor can get a really good look at the peripheral retina to diagnose or rule out a retinal tear or other serious condition, as opposed to a non-vision-threatening condition such as uncomplicated posterior vitreous detachment (quite common) or ocular migraine.

-Please contact Switalski Eye Care in Plano at 972-424-2019 with any further questions, or to schedule an eye doctor's appointment.
+Please contact Switalski Eye Care in East Plano at 855-847-4686 with any further questions, or to schedule an eye doctor's appointment.